Waves in space-dependent and time-dependent materials: a systematic comparison: Propagation invariants

 hence, $\hat P_A\hat Q_B - \hat Q_A\hat P_B$ and $\hat P_A^*\hat Q_B + \hat Q_A^*\hat P_B$ are space-propagation invariants, i.e., they are independent of the space coordinate $x$.
 This holds for continuously varying material parameters $\alpha(x)$ and $\beta(x)$.
 For a material with piecewise continuous parameters, the boundary conditions state that $\hat P$ and $\hat Q$ are continuous at all points where $\alpha(x)$ and $\beta(x)$ are discontinuous.
 This implies that the space-propagation invariants also hold for a space-dependent material with piecewise continuous parameters.
 Propagation invariants find applications in the analysis of symmetry properties of reflection and transmission responses and have been used for the design of efficient numerical modelling schemes \citep{Haines88GJI, Kennett90GJI, Koketsu91GJI, Takenaka93WM}.

 For the special case that the wave fields in states $A$ and $B$ are identical, we may drop the subscripts $A$ and $B$.
 The first space-propagation invariant then vanishes and is no longer useful.
-The second space-propagation invariant simplifies to $2\Re\{\hat P^*\hat Q\}$.
-We define $\hat\j(x,\omega)=\frac{1}{2}\Re\{\hat P^*\hat Q\}$ as the net power-flux density in the $x$-direction in the $x,\omega$-domain (but note that $\hat\j(x,\omega)$ is not the temporal Fourier transform of $j(x,t)$).
+The second space-propagation invariant simplifies to $2\Re\{\hat P^*\hat Q\}$, where $\Re$ denotes the real part.
+We define $\hat\j(x,\omega)=\frac{1}{2}\Re\{\hat P^*\hat Q\}$ as the net power-flux density in the $x$-direction in the $x,\omega$-domain.
 Hence, the net power-flux density is conserved (i.e., it is independent of $x$) in a space-dependent material with piecewise continuous parameters.